If we haven’t met, perhaps I should introduce myself.

 - Taught educational sessions at UC Berkeley, Stanford, Technology Ventures and SVForum.

 - Conducted win/loss and competitive intelligence projects and shaped companies’ strategies, positioning and messaging.

 - Taken companies and business units in completely new strategic directions.

 I have spent my career understanding how to develop, market, sell, service and support technology solutions that help my clients address their customers’ most pressing business challenges.
-While I don’t know your situation, chances are, I’ve seen something close to it.
+While I don’t yet know your situation, chances are, I’ve seen something close to it.

 How We Are Different

 Our strategies are concrete.
 We go to your workplace, or ideally your customers’ sites, to get first-hand understanding of how people are working, their needs and existing solutions.
 We grab a shovel, or put the headset on, or do whatever the people who are “doing the work” are doing.
-We see too many companies (and consultants) drawing conclusions and developing strategies without talking to their customers.
+We see too many companies (and consultants) drawing conclusions and developing strategies without talking to employees and customers.
 With us, you get strategies grounded in reality, where the rubber meets the road.